Ouphix/synchro-psychotherapies/steps2.md

 * **Speech extraction**

-  * We could anticipate the problem of speech extraction by using mikes to compute the synchrony of this signal
+  * We could anticipate the problem of speech extraction by using microphones to compute the synchrony of this signal

 #	Bibliographie